-Variable List or Scalar Description CFG{prod} Scalar Defines the product for operations.
-The value is AVAILABILITY731 for Veritas InfoScale Availability.
-(Required) CFG{opt}{keyfile} Scalar Defines the location of an ssh keyfile that is used to communicate with al remote systems.
-(Optional) CFG{opt}{rsh} Scalar Defines that rsh must be used instead of ssh as the communication method between systems.
-(Optional) CFG{opt}{logpath} Scalar Mentions the location where the log files are to be copied.
+Variable List or Scalar Description CFG{systems} List List of systems on which the production is to be configured.
+(Required) CFG{prod} Scalar Defines the product for operations The value is AVAILABILITY742 for Veritas InfoScale Availability.
+(Required) CFG{opt}{keyfile} Scalar Defines the location of an ssh keyfil that is used to communicate with a remote systems.
+(Optional) CFG{opt}{rsh} Scalar Defines that rsh must be used instead of ssh as the communicatio method between systems.
+(Optional) CFG{opt}{logpath} Scalar Mentions the location where the lo files are to be copied.
 The default location is /opt/VRTS/install/logs.
 Note: The installer copies the response files and summary files also to the specified logpath location.
 (Optional) CFG{uploadlogs} Scalar Defines a Boolean value 0 or 1.
-The value 1 indicates that the installation logs are uploaded to the Veritas website.
-The value 0 indicates that the installation logs are not uploaded to the Veritas website.
+The value 1 indicates that the installation logs are uploaded to th Veritas website.
+The value 0 indicates that the installation logs are not uploaded t the Veritas website.
 (Optional)